roberta-davidson/Robbis-pipeline-for-modern-shotgun-data/README.md

     if [[ -z $individ ]] ; then break 2; fi
     java -Xmx32g -Djava.io.tmpdir=$tmp -jar $EBROOTGATK/GenomeAnalysisTK.jar -T GenotypeGVCFs \
     -nt 16 -R $ref -V $indata/${individ}.g.vcf.gz \
-    --includeNonVariantSites \		#includes all sites whether there is a variant in the sample or not.
-Bigger files, more time.
-Can be useful if filtering to a certain snp set.
     -o $outdata/${individ}.vcf.gz &
     pids[$j]=$!
     done